ktanigawa/JQuery_Demo_Tree_Traversal/README.md

 ##Run the presentation in the browser:

-1. Open new tab to your terminal and initiate `gulp`
+1. Kill any servers on `localhost:8080`
-2. In the other tab open up your sublime text (`subl .`) in the main directory of the Project
+2. Open new tab to your terminal and initiate `gulp`
-3. Kill any servers on `localhost:8080`
+3. In the other tab open up your sublime text (`subl .`) in the main directory of the Project
 4. Open project in "`localhost:8080`" in the Chrome browser.
 5. Open the javascript console in Chrome and be sure to be at the highest resolution possible ("No less than 1360px width of screen")

--Follow along in the app.js file in the public/js directory
+-Follow along and do all work in the app.js file in the public/js directory

 ##Tasks

-###Learn to understand Tree Traversal and efffectivly use its functions
+###Learn to understand Tree Traversal and effectivly use its functions

 - find()
 - siblings()